| The spectacular and anxious search for Pilot Henry G, Boonstra, lost

 salvage the mail which was reported to be in good condition.
 This mail

+will be taken to Coalville and placed on trains.
 The first advices of Boonstra’s safety was received by Supt.
 Nelson

 from Depot Master Kidd at Coalville, who had been informed by Deming’s